|St Andrew's Church, Isleham|

 Please don't forget to bring your contributions to church or the local Co-op shops.
 Your contributions are still very much needed and really valued.

-tinned tomatoes, coffee, long life milk and pasta sauces - but has plenty of and soup in the central store.
+coffee, sugar, tinned fruit and tinned vegetables - but has plenty of beans, pasta and soup in the central store.